mjohg98/disaster-response/README.md

 # Disaster Response Message Classification

-The aim of this project was to create a web application in order to classify disaster messages using a machine learning model.
-The web application home page displays a few visuals summarising aspects of the dataset and an interface for viewers to classify their own messages using the model described below.

 ## Data

 The dataset consisted of 26,248 messages that were sent in the midst of natural disasters.
 Each message has been labelled a 0 or 1 ("Yes"/"No") with respect to 36 categories of messages.